Table of Contents

 “Whatever Makes You Happy, Whatever You Want”

-Even now, though, the same line comes back: “You’re so fuckin’ special, I wish I was special.”
-And then again: “But I’m a creep.
+Then the same language returns.
+“You’re so fuckin’ special, I wish I was special.”
+“But I’m a creep.
 I’m a weirdo.”
-There’s no new answer.
-The song ends where it began.
+The song does not offer him a breakthrough.
+It leaves him inside the same loop he has been in from the start.

 Elizabeth Jennings’ line “I have betrayed it” fits here too.
 It’s like the speaker has given up even trying to be himself.
 He’s not fighting for love or for place.
 He’s just sinking deeper into the feeling that he’ll never be enough.